Microsoft Stream FAQ

 What tools do I need to use Microsoft Stream?

-All you need is a web browser and a work email address to use Microsoft Stream.
+All you need is a web browser and a work or school email address to use Microsoft Stream.

 What browsers does Microsoft Stream support?